Le'Veon Bell Reportedly out Week 1 vs. Browns Amid Contract Holdout

 Pittsburgh Steelers running back Le'Veon Bell will not play in the team's Week 1 road game against the Cleveland Browns at FirstEnergy Stadium after failing to sign his franchise tender before Saturday's 4 p.m.
 ET deadline, according to ESPN's Adam Schefter.

 Both Schefter and NFL Network's Ian Rapoport reported Bell was not on the team bus when the Steelers left for Cleveland ahead of Sunday's game.
+Bell forfeits his $853k game check as a result, per Schefter.

 Pittsburgh placed the franchise tag on Bell for the second straight season in March.